 Level 1 Verification:

 To complete the below steps, you'll need to be Level 1 verified.
 Most users will already be Level 1 verified following email confirmation on signup.
 To check, visit the ‘My Account’ section of your portal account, and navigate to ‘Verifications’.
-More information on account verification can be found here.
+More information on account verification.